progit/progit/de/06-git-tools/01-chapter6.markdown

 <!--You want to see what is in your experiment branch that hasn’t yet been merged into your master branch.
 You can ask Git to show you a log of just those commits with `master..experiment` — that means "all commits reachable by experiment that aren’t reachable by master."
 For the sake of brevity and clarity in these examples, I’ll use the letters of the commit objects from the diagram in place of the actual log output in the order that they would display:-->

 Du willst jetzt herausfinden, welche Änderungen in deinem `experiment` Branch sind, die noch nicht in den `master` Branch gemergt wurden.
-Dann kannst du ein Log dieser Commits mit `master..experiment` anzeigen, d.h. "alle Commits, die von `experiment` aus erreichbar sind, aber nicht von `master`".
+Dann kannst du ein Log dieser Commits mit `master..experiment` anzeigen, d.h. „alle Commits, die von `experiment` aus erreichbar sind, aber nicht von `master`“.
 Um die folgenden Beispiele ein bißchen abzukürzen und deutlicher zu machen, verwende ich für die Commit Objekte die Buchstaben aus dem Diagramm an stelle der tatsächlichen Log Ausgabe:

 	$ git log master..experiment
 	D